phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 This function uses iterator combinator methods to transform the initial `MemoryMap` into an iterator of usable physical frames:

 - First, we call the `iter` method to convert the memory map to an iterator of [`MemoryRegion`]s.
 Then we use the [`filter`] method to skip any reserved or otherwise unavailable regions.
 The bootloader updates the memory map for all the mappings it creates, so frames that are used by our kernel (code, data or stack) or to store the boot information are already marked as `InUse` or similar.
-Thus we can be sure that `Usable` frames are not in use somewhere else.
+Thus we can be sure that `Usable` frames are not used somewhere else.
 - In the second step, we use the [`map`] combinator and Rust's [range syntax] to transform our iterator of memory regions to an iterator of address ranges.
 - The third step is the most complicated: We convert each range to an iterator through the `into_iter` method and then choose every 4096th address using [`step_by`].
 Since 4096 bytes (= 4 KiB) is the page size, we get the start address of each frame.
 The bootloader page aligns all usable memory areas, so that we don't need any alignment or rounding code here.
 By using [`flat_map`] instead of `map`, we get an `Iterator<Item = u64>` instead of an `Iterator<Item = Iterator<Item = u64>>`.
 - In the final step, we convert the start addresses to `PhysFrame` types to construct the desired `Iterator<Item = PhysFrame>`.
 We then use this iterator to create and return a new `BootInfoFrameAllocator`.